ruthermiasadnew/BreastCancer_RNAseq/README.md

 - Create metadata
 - Run DESeq2 for differential expression

-But that matrix only had **225 samples**, while I had 474.
+But that matrix only had 225 samples, while I had 474.
 It technically worked, but the data was sparse and didn’t match well, probably because the original study’s goal was different from mine.
 Since I couldn’t find a better raw count matrix, I decided to download the FASTQ files myself and build my own RNA-seq pipeline.
-I uploaded the FASTQ files to **AnVIL**, inside my scratch directory:
+I uploaded the FASTQ files to AnVIL, inside my scratch directory:
-`/anvil/scratch/x-radnew/breast_cancer_fastq`
+/anvil/scratch/x-radnew/breast_cancer_fastq
 -----------
 ## QC and Trimming